 You'll be responsible for greater document management and retention.
 Think about how difficult it would be if you got an IRS notice regarding your IRA deductions.
 If you had to go back and investigate statements for seven different IRAs, all the way back to 2011, to find the discrepancy, you might go crazy.

 Multiple IRAs Will Mean Multiple RMDs at Age 70 1/2

-With the exception of the Roth IRA, all tax sheltered retirement plans require that you begin taking required minimum distributions, or RMDs, beginning at age 70 1/2.
+With the exception of the Roth IRA, all tax-sheltered retirement plans require that you begin taking required minimum distributions, or RMDs, beginning at age 70 1/2.
 That means that each account must make an annual distribution that is based on your life expectancy in the year of distribution.
-Since your life expectancy will decline as you age, those distributions will increase each year, at least by percentage.
+Since your life expectancy will decline as you age, those distributions will increase each year, at least by a percentage.

 Now, if you have several IRA accounts, you will be required to accept several RMDs each and every year.
 Those RMDs are taxable income, which is the whole reason why they are required by the IRS.
 In effect, turning 70 1/2 is payback time with tax-sheltered retirement plans.

 If you have eight different IRA accounts, each providing an annual taxable RMD payment to you, then you will get eight different 1099s each year.
 This will not only be a paperwork nightmare, but it will also complicate the job of having tax withholding and those distributions, should you decide to go that route.

 Multiple IRAs Will Not Increase the Amount You Can Contribute

 Perhaps the ultimate irony of having multiple IRAs is that you don’t improve your retirement savings as a result.
 For example, the IRA annual contribution limit is the same whether you have 15 IRA accounts or just one.
 You’re limited to making a total contribution of $5,500 per year (or $6,500 if you are 50 or older), no matter how many accounts you have.